How to choose a webinar software and its translation

 If you want to organize a webinar, you can safely use the above tools for communication.
 Keep in mind that you will find many other solutions on the market, which are intended strictly for organizing this type of online events.
 Besides those listed above, it is also worth paying attention to Jitsi, which is an open-source platform that you can install on your own server.
 This will prevent overloading the server capacity.

 Let’s start with a brief definition.
 What is the definition of a webinar?
 According to kompan.pl, it is a training course or an online seminar that is conducted in real time using webcast technology.
 To put it in simpler words: it is an online meeting using data transfer over the Internet, in which audio and video are transmitted live.

-Why is it worth organising webinars?
+Why is it worth organising live webinars?

 The fact that a webinar takes place on the Internet has many benefits.
 Mostly, when it comes to the organisation.
 As a participant, you do not have to travel several hundred kilometres to take part in an event.
 You don’t even have to leave the house!

 As a webinar organiser, you will appreciate the fact that it is a low-cost undertaking.
 You don’t have to cover the costs of renting a room or renting equipment such as headphones for the participants.
 You can safely allocate a larger budget to promote the webinar.
-Although there are costs associated with purchasing access to an online platform, it will still be much cheaper than renting a conference room.
+Although there are costs associated with purchasing access to a webinar platform, it will still be much cheaper than renting a conference room.

-What are paid webinar tools?
+What about paid webinar software?

 · Zoom with a paid license;

 · Webex with a paid license;